-Subject Code MB944 Subject Title Advances in Tax Management LTP 400 Credit 4 Subject Category DE Year Ι Semester I
+Subject Code MB944 Subject Title Advances s in Tax Mar nagement LTP 400 Credit 4 Subject Category DE Year I Semester Ist

-The main objective of this course is to enable students understand the provisions and procedure to compute total income under five heads of income i.e. salaries, house property, profits & gains from business & profession, capital gains and other sources.
+The main objective of this course is to enable students understand the provisions and procedure to compute total income under five heads of income i.e., salaries, house property, profits & gains from business & profession, capital gains and other sources.
 Students must be aware with a working knowledge of principles and provisions of GST and Customs Law.